Board of Directors Information

 - Grounds/Building: Oversee the cleanliness of the building, landscaping, and meeting periodically with contractors (on an as needed basis).
 The community manager will offer assistance in this area.
 This committee will also be asked to investigate and report to the Board any requests by the owners to make changes or additions to the exterior of their units and privacy area.

 - Parking: Monitor the common parking areas and visitor parking.This person may also elect to contact the parking authorities if a vehicle needs to be tagged or towed.

 - Pets: Monitors pet activity.
 Owners are expected to pick up after their pets, not allow them to disturb other residents and register their pets, if required by the Board.

 - Developer Relations: In a newly constructed condominium, the Board is responsible for communicating all common area deficiencies directly to the developer.

 - Member at large: This person is responsible for providing assistance in all areas as required by the Board.

 Proceedings at meetings:

-The Board of Directors meets to conduct the business of the corporation.
-An agenda is prepared in advance by the president and circulated to all members.
-Time limits should be attached to each topic.
-In addition, reports of the Board members should also be circulated in advance.
+To maximize the proper conduction of business at FirstService Residential, the Board of Directors prepare and meet to present an agenda that is circulated to the president and then to all members.
+Proper time limits should be attached to each topic, and reports of the Board members should be circulated in advance.

-All Board members should be aware that Board of Directors meetings are business meetings.
-All participants should be respectful of one another and should arrive on time, fully prepared to discuss and make decisions about all topics on the agenda.
-It is important to follow the agenda and not become sidetracked discussing other matters.
-In addition, all socializing should take place after the meeting has been adjourned.
+Board members should know that Board of Directors meetings are professional business meetings.
+Proper courtesy should be observed regarding respectfulness and being on time, and members should prepare to discuss and go through all matters on the agenda as planned.
+Any socializing of other matters should wait to take place after the meeting has been adjourned.

 Get the Latest News and Resources